createamind/candy/README.md

 - [x] Depth, framestack as input.
 - [x] Prioritized replay for better VAE learning.
 - [x] PPO.
+- [x] Imitation learning.
 - [ ] Visualize parameter transition.
 - [ ] Distributed.
-- [ ] Map data auxilary task, using part of the hidden state.
+- [ ] What & Where correspondence.
+Map data as auxilary task, using part of the hidden state.
 - [ ] Implement MCTS.
 - [ ] Auxilary tasks.
 - [ ] Openai Glow?
 - [ ] Speed, Depth, Orientation as inputs.
 - [ ] Stop when collision.
 - [ ] Policy embedding?
-Curiosity, Attention, Memory ?
+Curiosity, Attention, Memory?
 - [ ] The ability of planning
 - [ ] World model: Math representation, Language acuisition
 - [ ] Attentional VAE
 - [ ] Attention for Representation explanation.

 ## Ideal Features
-* Traffic Rules Learning.
+* Traffic rules learning.
-* Guide command following.
+* Guiding commands following.

 ## Code Components
 * main.py: Main file.
 It Deals with Carla environment.
 * carla_wrapper.py: Wrap main.py, buffer information for the model.
-* persistence.py: Main model file.
+* candy_model.py: Main model file.
 It is for building the big graph of the model.
-* modules/* : Building blocks of the model, used in persistence.py.
+* modules/* : Building blocks of the model, used in candy_model.py.